 The Capacity of Your Mobile Device

 You also need to consider the capacity of your mobile device when it comes to tethering your mobile phone with your computer.
 For example, so many people think that tethering just any mobile phone will automatically provide them with broadband speeds, whereas that isn’t true.
 When it comes to using the Internet there are systems and protocols, and they influence the speed you get to a great extent.
-If your mobile phone doesn’t support 3G Internet or any other advanced form of broadband Internet then you shouldn’t expect to get broadband speeds should you decide to tether it with your laptop.
+If your mobile phone doesn’t support 3G Internet or any other advanced form of the broadband Internet then you shouldn’t expect to get broadband speeds should you decide to tether it with your laptop.

 How Solid Your Mobile Device Is